Seoul stocks open lower on inflation concerns | Yonhap News Agency

 Seoul stocks open lower on inflation concerns

-SEOUL, March 5 (Yonhap) -- South Korean stocks opened lower Friday on overnight Wall Street losses, as investors were disappointed by the absence of comments from the U.S. Federal Reserve to help stave off inflation concerns.
+SEOUL, March 9 (Yonhap) -- South Korean stocks opened lower Tuesday, tracking overnight tech losses on Wall Street that stemmed from concerns over post-pandemic inflation.

-Overnight, the tech-heavy Nasdaq Composite dipped 2.11 percent as yields of the U.S. benchmark 10-year Treasury surged above the 1.5-percent threshold.
+Overnight, the tech-heavy Nasdaq Composite dipped 2.41 percent, as yields of the U.S. benchmark 10-year Treasury rebounded and finished just shy of 1.6 percent.

-In Seoul, top cap Samsung Electronics lost 0.97 percent, and No. 2 chipmaker SK hynix shed 3.17 percent.
+In Seoul, top cap Samsung Electronics lost 0.61 percent, and No. 2 chipmaker SK hynix declined 1.11 percent.

-Giant internet portal operator Naver fell 3.07 percent, with its rival Kakao moving down 3.22 percent.

-Pharmaceutical giant Samsung Biologics declined 2.67 percent, with Celltrion retreating 1.14 percent.

-Leading chemical firm LG Chem added 0.81 percent, while top automaker Hyundai Motor went down 1.49 percent.
+Leading chemical firm LG Chem retreated 2.61 percent, and rechargeable battery maker Samsung SDI shed 3.54 percent.
+Top automaker Hyundai Motor gained 1.3 percent.

+Giant pharmaceutical firm Samsung Biologics went down 0.86 percent, and top internet portal operator Naver slumped 1.9 percent.

 jwc@yna.co.kr